Tiffanyccchen/Simulation-of-Epidemic-Prevention-2018-/README.md

 ## Structure
 1. Explanation folder:
-  Contains the scenario, restriction, and the examples of the problem.
+  Contains the scenario, restriction, and the examples of the problem
 2. data1.txt:
   The meaning and structure are explained in p5 of Explanation/CPP1702_HW6.pdf.